 This hymn was described in JJ as ‘one of the finest of the mediaeval Latin hymns; a wonderful union of sweetness of melody with clear-cut dogmatic teaching’ (p.
 878).
-It is found in Daniel, Thesaurus Hymnologicus I. 251-2, and in Analecta Hymnica 50.586, where the many references to Codexes indicate its rapid spread during the 13th and 14th centuries.
-Stanzas 3 and 4, beginning ‘Tantum ergo sacramentum’ are used in the Benediction of the Blessed Sacrament in the modern Roman Catholic liturgy.
+It is found in Daniel, Thesaurus Hymnologicus I. 251-2, and in Analecta Hymnica 50.
+586, where the many references to Codexes indicate its rapid spread during the 13th and 14th centuries.
+The text was:

 Cite this article

 If you have a valid subscription to Dictionary of Hymnology, please log inlog in to view this content.
 If you require a subscription, please click here.